lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_AWS/README.md

                }
             }
    ```
-2. Set the New repository on the Docker build command and extract the hardcoded string to an ENV variable named $DOCKER_REPO and add the server of the repository using the $DOCKER_REPO_SERVER
+2. Replace hardcoded values with environment variables for the Docker repository and ECR server:

    ```bash
         stage("build image") {